jucardwell/geog215/other_pages/assignment3.md

 ### Map
 1. Add a **third-level heading** named "Map".
 Create a chunk below

-2. Create two interactive maps, one showing the enrollment column and one showing the degree column
+2. Create two interactive maps, one showing the enrollment column and one showing the degree column.
+Figure out how to display these maps in sync.

 ### Format your .Rmd File